mcore1976/smartmetering/README.md

 - compileatmega and main.c   are used for chip ATMEGA328P
 - compileattinyb and main3b.c  are used for chip ATTINY2313
 - compileatmegab and mainb.c   are used for chip ATMEGA328P
+- compileattinyc and main3c.c  are used for chip ATTINY2313
+- compileatmegac and mainc.c   are used for chip ATMEGA328P

 What do you need :